Outspoken head of Russian anti-doping agency fired - WHIZ News

 Yuri Ganus was fired after his agency’s supervisory board recommended that the Russian Olympic Committee and Russian Paralympic Committee consider removing him because of alleged financial irregularities.

+Ganus’ ousting came about two months before the agency goes to the Court of Arbitration for Sport in Switzerland to challenge a WADA ruling to suspend it for four years and impose a slate of other sanctions on Russian sport and its identity at the Olympics and world championships.

-ROC president Stanislav Pozdnyakov said at a news conference that the decision was made “unanimously.”
+Russian Olympic body president Stanislav Pozdnyakov said at a news conference the decision was made “unanimously.”
 Mikhail Bukhanov, a lawyer with the Russian anti-doping agency, was appointed acting head of the body.

 Since his appointment in 2017, Ganus has been a frequent critic of Russian sports authorities and their record on anti-doping reforms.
 During his tenure, the agency known as RUSADA has assisted some high-profile investigations into Russian athletes and sports officials.